5long/sup-wiki/Home.md

 # Sup

-Sup is an email client written in Ruby by William Morgan.
+Sup is an email client written in Ruby originally by William Morgan.

 (This wiki is a replacement for the [original sup wiki](http://sup.rubyforge.org/wiki/wiki.pl) - sadly that wiki has not been maintained and has been massively vandalised.
 That wiki also appears to drop history after 10 revisions, so much content appears to be permanently lost.)